Social Contracts in MENA - Drivers of Change

 Considerable bodies of analytical literature now use the social contract ‘lens’ for framing state-society-relations, and its transformation.
 Both conceptual/scholarly literature (Heydemann 2007, Regeni/Auktor 2017, McCandless 2018) and development policy-guiding publications (World Bank 2004, OECD 2011, UNDP 2016) are now available.
 If one refers to social contracts as the “entirety of explicit or implicit agreements between all relevant societal groups and the sovereign (i.e. the government or any other actor in power), defining their rights and obligations towards each other” (Loewe/Trautner/Zintl 2019), challenges arise not only from assessing the transformations from one contract to a new one or from understanding the normative implications of new contracts in the making.
 The analysis spans societal, political and economic spheres, so seeking to understand “who and what are its drivers?” is highly ambitious.

-The German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) will therefore host a workshop 23 – 25 November 2020 to discuss methodological avenues –both qualitative and quantitative– and empirical insights to:
+The German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) is planning to host a workshop to discuss methodological avenues –both qualitative and quantitative– and empirical insights to:

 identify drivers of contemporary transformations of social contracts, both structural and actor- centered, in the MENA-region